KJFBarton/Sound_of_New_Temples_v4/README.md

 ## Questions and Bug Reporting
 If you run into an error, please let me know via email @ kbarton@risd.edu.
 There are a few known bugs with the program as it stands, but it would be massively helpful to my learning if you share what issues you run into and why.

+## Known bugs
+1. Pressing keys in rapid succession will sometimes break the text and the song order.
+2. Speed of typeWriter function outpaces the audio.
+3. Model position is reset every time a song changes.

 ## Changelog
 - 10/18/2020: Pushed to Github officially.
 - 10/18/2020: Project documentation added to README.